-- H4.7 All of the landscape and visual sensitivities listed in the landscape type evaluation apply to this character area.
-Specific to this character area are; - Torberry Hillfort, an important Iron Age fort and distinctive landmark forming an outlier to the downland block adjacent to South Harting; - The unbroken ancient beech and yew woodland clothing Duncton, Graffham and Heyshott Downs which is of international ecological value. - The extensive area of large-leaved lime dominated woodland at Rook Clift SAC. - Unimproved chalk grassland, for example at Harting Downs SSSI, which supports a diverse range of characteristic plant species, as well as providing important habitat for invertebrates and breeding birds. - The panoramic views over the Rother Valley to the north, and beyond to the Greensand Hills, particularly from key viewpoints at Harting Hill, Beacon Hill, and the viewpoint on the A285 above Duncton.
+- Torberry Hillfort, an important Iron Age fort and distinctive landmark forming an outlier to the downland block adjacent to South Harting. - The unbroken ancient beech and yew woodland clothing Duncton, Graffham and Heyshott Downs which is of international ecological value. - The extensive area of large-leaved lime dominated woodland at Rook Clift SAC. - Unimproved chalk grassland, for example at Harting Downs SSSI, which supports a diverse range of characteristic plant species, as well as providing important habitat for invertebrates and breeding birds. - 5.
+The panoramic views over the Rother Valley to the north, and beyond to the Greensand Hills, particularly from key viewpoints at Harting Hill, Beacon Hill, and the viewpoint on the A285 above Duncton, which are identified as representative views in the View Characterisation and Analysis report.